kvnshu/atlas-to-ics/README.md

 ```
 python main.py
 ```
+5. An .ics file should have been created in the same directory as `main.py`
-6. Import ics file into your gcal
+6. Import .ics file into your calendar

 # Limitations
 - The scraper won't work if Atlas or Atlas Schedule Builder is down.